pymc-devs/pymc-examples/examples/gaussian_processes/GP-Births.myst.md

 ## Data Pre-Processing

-After having a better understanding of the data and the patters we want to capture with the model, we can proceed to pre-process the data.
+After having a better understanding of the data and the patterns we want to capture with the model, we can proceed to pre-process the data.

 +++